solana-labs/solana/docs/src/proposals/vote_subcommittee.md

-Under the assumption that Turbine is able to guarantee that all honest nodes receive the block as long as at least X honest nodes receive the block, it is possible to allow a sampled set of validators to vote on that block as apposed to all the validators, and achieve the same liveness properties.
+Under the assumption that Turbine is able to guarantee that all honest nodes receive the block as long as at least X honest nodes receive the block, it is possible to allow a sampled set of validators to vote on that block as opposed to all the validators, and achieve the same liveness properties.
 If the network is tolerant of 1/3 failures, then for a large enough random sample, like 200 or more, the probability of containing 2/3+ faulty nodes is 1:10^40.
 Assuming